voxmedia/vax-fig/README.md

 Usage
 ====
-1. All GIFs on page must have a "data-src" attribute with the source URL.
+All GIFs on page must have a "data-src" attribute with the source URL.
 Do not include an actual "src" or else the browser will download the entire file, thus defeating the purpose of this plugin.
 ```
 <img data-src="some.gif"/>
 ```

-2. Run the plugin:
+Run the plugin:
 ```
 $('img[data-src]').fig();
 ```

-3. Pass in options to change the overlay colors and text:
+You can pass in options to change the overlay colors and text:
 ```
 $('img[data-src]').fig({
   overlayTextColor: "#ff0000",